Penguins' Adams suspended one game; Bylsma fined

 Adams was banned for instigating a fight late in the third period of Sunday’s 8-4 loss.
 He was assessed a minor penalty, a fighting major and a game misconduct.

-Adams will miss Game Four of the best-of-seven series on Tuesday in Philadelphia.
-The Flyers lead the best-of-seven series 3-0.
+Adams will miss Game Four of the best-of-seven series on Wednesday in Philadelphia.
+The Flyers lead the series 3-0.

 Reporting by Steve Keating in Toronto; Editing by Frank Pingue